 While policies may come from the top management, the ones closest to your employees are their direct managers and supervisors.
 They are also the ones responsible to enforce and implement the company’s policies to their team members.
 There have been numerous cases where employees can’t take advantage of the company’s policies because of the expectations of their immediate superiors.
-That’s why it’s important that it starts with them.
+That’s why it must start with them.

 3 Tips to Achieve Better Work-life Balance

 Just creating formal policies is not enough to help your employees achieve a better work-life balance.
 It’s also important that their managers and supervisors know why you have those policies and how they can affect the performance of their team and the company.
 That’s why you have to educate them and train them.
 Allow your goals and purpose to resonate with them.
 When your leaders know the importance of a healthy work-life balance, they will support you with what you want to achieve.
 They’ll also be able to make better decisions when it comes to the welfare of their team members.

 Lead by example

 Many employees are ashamed of leaving earlier than their immediate supervisors.
 After all, if they’re already leaving despite their manager or supervisor still working, won’t it come off as if they’re not working as hard?
 What if they’re viewed as lazy because they don’t work overtime?
 Sometimes, it’s not just about getting off work on time.
 Some managers and supervisors can be unnecessarily strict whenever an employee wants to use their leaves.

 Some overtimes are necessary.
 But if it’s on a regular basis, there’s bound to be a reason behind it.
 The best way to make your employees achieve better work-life balance is to lead by example.
 If their managers are practicing more productive schedules, then the team members will follow.